petermcneil/scripts/README.md

 1. update
 2. proxy
+3. update_old

 It is recommended you add the project path to your `$PATH` env and to the `sudoers` file with `NOPASSWD` for ease of use.

 ## update
+**Language**: python
+**Tested on**: macOS, git, maven, gradle, sbt

+`update` updates git projects with build systems.
+It looks for known files for the build system (i.e. maven -> pom.xml), updates from the remote repo, and runs the build command.

+##  update_old

 **Language**: _bash_

 **Requirements**: macOS, git, maven _(Optional)_, gradle _(Optional)_

-*update* is a script that will pull down git changes from the remote and run either maven or gradle or none!
+*update_old* is a script that will pull down git changes from the remote and run either maven or gradle or none!

 It works by checking the latest commit on the up-stream branch that you are on and comparing it with your latest local commit.
 If they are different it will perform a git pull.